rlucioni/recipes/recipes/chicken-and-dumplings.md

 1. Add whole chicken, vegetables, bay leaf, thyme, and water in a large pot.
 2. Bring to a simmer and simmer on low for 1 hour, covered.
 Skim fat occasionally
 3. Remove chicken to a bowl to cool.
 Season stock with salt, pepper, and cayenne.
 Keep stock warm on stove.
 4. Pick chicken meat off bones.
-Place a small handfull of chicken at the bottom of the serving bowls.
+Place a small handful of chicken at the bottom of the serving bowls.
 5. In a bowl, mix crème fraiche, milk, eggs, and thyme leaves.
 Sift in dry ingredients and stir until barely combined.
 6. Bring stock to a light simmer.
 7. Spoon large dollops onto the surface of the stock.
 Cover and cook for 10-15 minutes.
 8. Spoon dumplings and soup over chicken meat.

-Serve with Louisiana hot sauce.